victorfpaiva/victorfpaiva/README.md

 ## Hi there 👋

 Welcome to my Github!
-My name is Victor and I am a Data and IA enthusiast focused on building data solutions and intelligent systems.
+My name is Victor and I am a Data & IA enthusiast focused on building data solutions and intelligent systems.

 ## Connect with me